by Cathy Jones

 Enfield Municipal Council

 In 1888, the population of Enfield had reached 1500 and local residents submitted a petition to the NSW Governor requesting the formation of a municipality.
-Enfield Municipal Council was incorporated on January 22 1889 and elections were held on March 23 1889.
+Enfield Municipal Council was incorporated on January 22 1889 and the first elections were held on March 23 1889.

 The boundaries of Enfield Council, according to the 1890 Sands Sydney Directory, were described as ‘From the corner of Greenhill Street and Liverpool Road; thence southerly along the west side of Greenhill Street to the George’s River road; thence westerly along the north side of the George’s River road to the Burwood road; thence southerly along the west side of Burwood road to Cook’s river; thence along the north bank of Cook’s river to the bridge on the Liverpool road to the point of commencement of Greenhill Street’.